-Unizin Board of Directors selects Qazi to lead consortium for advanced digital content
+Unizin Board of Directors selects Qazi to lead consortium for advanced digital education

 EMERYVILLE, Calif.—July 22, 2014—The Unizin consortium announced today that its Board of Directors has selected Amin Qazi to serve as the company’s founding chief executive officer and a member of the Board of Directors effective immediately.
 Mr. Qazi brings over a decade of relevant experience to his new role having previously filled executive roles at both universities and as a management consultant.

 The technology that supports teaching and learning is increasingly more like plumbing (the basic infrastructure that both enables and constrains) than like a shiny, eye-catching plumbing fixture.
 More important, this infrastructure is as critical to the future of residential and online education as bricks and mortar have been to our past.
 We ignore this technology, this infrastructure, at our own peril.
 Enter Unizin.